 Clothes moths are most attracted to fabrics that are stained, have perspiration spots or urine residue.
 This is because these provide the larvae with the nutrients that they need, such as Vitamin B and salt.

-Because clothes moths stay in dark places and hide if disturbed, they often are not noticed until after they have damaged the fabric which they infest.
+Since clothes moths stay in dark places and hide if disturbed, they often are not noticed until after they have damaged the fabric which they infest.
 The most obvious signs of clothes moth presence are holes, webbing, or dried larval cases.

 Ideal conditions for clothes moth growth, activity, and egg-laying are warmth and humidity.
 So they are less common in dry climates.
-The moths are most active above 40 degrees, but lower temperatures will not necessarily kill them, it just slows them down.
+The moths are most active above 40 F, but lower temperatures will not necessarily kill them, it just slows them down.